wrestlerdude/QuackathonRubeGoldberg2019/README.md

 # QuackathonRubeGoldberg2019
-An utterly useless, but stupidly complex progrmatically made Rube Goldberg machine for the 2019 Quackathon.
+An utterly useless, but stupidly complex programatically made Rube Goldberg machine for the 2019 Quackathon.